documentationfor yFiles for HTML 3.0.0.1

 )

 Children can define children of their own.
-Adding the child nodes source itself as child nodes source allows for traversing the data in a recursive manner:
+Adding the child nodes source itself as a child nodes source allows traversing the data recursively:

 const graphBuilder = new GraphBuilder()